PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 A **shard**, meanwhile, is the intersection of a specific *node* and a specific **index**.
 A **shard** is also a single instance of Apache Lucene.
 It is a collection of documents, such as two hundred user profiles of a total set of forty thousand.

 ![Elasticsearch effectively creates a cartesian layout of physical and virtual coordinates. ](../images/blog/clickhouse-vs-elastic/elasticsearch-structure.png)
-<caption>Elasticsearch effectively creates a cartesian layout of physical and virtual coordinates.</caption>
+<Caption>Elasticsearch effectively creates a cartesian layout of physical and virtual coordinates.</Caption>

 #### Inverted Index

 In each shard (or Apache Lucene instance) is an inverted index.
 An inverted index is like a glossary – it stores a map of string components (such as words, numbers, or prefixes) mapped to all the documents they are located in.

 ![Inverted indexes dramatically improve search time.](../images/blog/clickhouse-vs-elastic/inverted-index.png)
-<caption>Inverted indexes dramatically improve search time.</caption>
+<Caption>Inverted indexes dramatically improve search time.</Caption>

 Inverted indexes dramatically speed up most queries.
 If a user queries for all the `Reviews` that use the word “outstanding”, Elasticsearch can return that collection extraordinarily fast because each shard in the `Reviews` index leverages an inverted index to find relevant `Reviews`, and Elasticsearch bundles `Reviews` into a single collection for the end user.